kingreza/Swift-AVL-Tree/README.md

 }

 /*
- You can build a tree by simple assigning an array to it instead of inserting elements one by one
+ You can build a tree by simply assigning an array to it instead of inserting elements one by one
- [Benefit of ArrayLiteralConvertible Protocl] */
+ [Benefit of ArrayLiteralConvertible Protcol] */

 var newTree: BinarySearchTree = ["hello", "world", "this", "is", "a", "new", "day"]